d4l-data4life/js-sdk/README.md

 npm test
 ```

-It uses eslint and tslint to check and report incorrect indentations and patterns in the project, bundles the project, run unit tests and makes a coverage report.
+It uses eslint to check and report incorrect indentations and patterns in the project, bundles the project, run unit tests and makes a coverage report.

 To run the unit tests only, execute: